NethermindEth/agg-sandbox/COMMANDS.md

 The system creates two bridge events:

-- **Asset Bridge**: Bridges tokens to JumpPoint address
+- **Asset Bridge**: Bridges tokens to JumpPoint address (should remain unclaimed)
-- **Message Bridge**: Contains the call instructions
+- **Message Bridge**: Contains the call instructions (requires manual claiming)

-Both are processed automatically without manual intervention.
+**Important**: In production, the asset bridge remains unclaimed until JumpPoint claims it.
+The message bridge requires manual claiming to trigger the BridgeExtension flow.
+In sandbox mode, auto-claiming may interfere with this process.

 ## Manual Claiming (Advanced)